Meadow Brook Hall

 The Hollie L. Lepley Sports Center was built in 1962 where the Rec and O'rena now stand.
 Local artisan Rocky Martina made the 20-foot stained glass panel of the OU Sail.

 The structure (known as P-29) has three levels and 550 parking spots.
 It was built to alleviate the parking difficulties on the east side of campus.

 It's home to the School of Education and Human Services and the Lowry Center for Early Childhood Education, formerly housed in converted chicken coops once part of the Meadow Brook estate.

 The six tudor-style apartment buildings can hold up to 459 residents in 132 units.
 The clubhouse, or "4000 Building," also contains offices and resident mailboxes.

-The new home of the School of Engineering and Computer Science will include state-of-the-art instructional, research and development space designed to foster student learning and creativity.
+The new home of the School of Engineering and Computer Science includes state-of-the-art instructional, research and development space designed to foster student learning and creativity.

-Drawing on Oakland's rich stake in music and culture, the 151-foot carillon tower will be complete with a water fountain and garden to become a centerpiece for the OU campus.
+Drawing on Oakland's rich stake in music and culture, the 151-foot carillon tower is complete with a water fountain and garden making it the centerpiece for the OU campus.

-A four-level structure will boost parking availability by more than 10 percent.
+A four-level structure boosts parking availability by more than 10 percent.